Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

 The following graphs and statistics are from the Pew Research Center's representative survey of 3,930 U.S. adults, including 1,269 gun owners.
 It was conducted March 13 to 27 and April 4 to 18, 2017, using the Pew Research Center’s American Trends Panel.1

-Recreation – Target shooting and hunting are two recreational activities that gun owners enjoy.
-Also, gun collection is a hobby that is not only fun but can be lucrative as well.
+Recreation: Target shooting and hunting are two recreational activities that gun owners enjoy.
+Also, collecting guns is a hobby that is not only fun but can be lucrative as well.

 In many of the replies I have received from AGCP, I’ve noticed that mass shootings don’t really move them emotionally.
 I have asked myself many times, when is enough, enough and what does it take to convince these people?

-Many of the AGCP are conservatives and many of the GCP are liberals.
+Many of the AGCPs are conservatives, and many of the GCP are liberals.
 I have found there is a marked difference in their values and belief systems.
-Conservatives tend to be more aware and sensitive of their surroundings in terms of a negative environment.
+Conservatives tend to be more aware and sensitive to their surroundings in terms of a negative environment.
 They require more order and structure in their lives.
 In today’s world, they see things like guns giving them a semblance of control and order that they wouldn’t have had otherwise.
 They feel assured knowing they can protect themselves if all else fails.

-Liberals on the other hand tend to be more open to new experiences, less order, and novelty.
+Liberals, on the other hand, tend to be more open to new experiences with less order and novelty.
 They tend to believe that the government and law enforcement will protect them.

-Behavioral Psychologists Chris Mooney and psychologist John Jost write in Behavioral and Brain Sciences in 2014:
+Behavioral Psychologists Chris Mooney and psychologist John Jost wrote in Behavioral and Brain Sciences in 2014:

 "The one organizing element of the many differences between liberals and conservatives is the nature of their physiological and psychological responses to features of the environment that are negative.
 Compared with liberals, conservatives tend to register greater physiological responses to such stimuli and also to devote more psychological resources to them.